pflanze/functional-perl/README.md

               })))
       # print data structure to disk, forcing its evaluation as needed
       ->xmlfile($outpath);

+    # Note that the above document is built lazily: `csv_file_to_rows`
+    # returns a *lazy* list of rows, which means the rows will only be
+    # read from disk once `xmlfile` runs and requests each
+    # XML-formatted row in turn while it prints the document as a
+    # string to the out file.

 See [examples/csv_to_xml_short](examples/csv_to_xml_short) for the complete script, and the [examples](examples/README.md) page for more.